leonardslog/10x_multiome_analysis/README.md

   row.names = 1)
 ```

-For the custom annotation, I had to use the same _C. jacchus_ genome build as what the reads were aligned to (NCBI RefSeq Assembly ID: [GCF_009663435.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009663435.1/), or 'caljac4' in the UCSC browser.
+For the custom annotation, I had to use the same _C. jacchus_ genome build as what the reads were aligned to (NCBI RefSeq Assembly ID: [GCF_009663435.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009663435.1/) ('caljac4' in the UCSC browser).
 ```
 annotations <- rtracklayer::import('Callithrix_jacchus_cj1700_1/ncbi_dataset/data/GCF_009663435.1/genomic.gtf')
 ```